This guide uses a client library to retrieve Google Ads campaigns.

 - Have the same restrictions (including rate limits) as production accounts.

 Since test accounts don't have budgets, you may see an error when creating a test sub-account in a manager account.
 You can ignore this error; the test account will still be created.

 Test accounts are accessible from the Google Ads UI, and appear with a red label:

 If you don't see the red Test account label on your Google Ads account page, then the account is a production account.

 Follow the instructions below to create a test manager account, a test client account, and a few campaigns to populate the test client account.
 Note that "client" here refers to a Google Ads client account, not your client app.

-Take note of the client customer ID for the new test client account, and save it.
-You'll add this to your config file later.
+- Take note of the client customer ID for the new test client account, and save it.
+You'll need this to make API calls later.